Clayton LeBouef: Background

 LeBouef was born in Yonkers, New York.
 He performed as a theatre actor prior to his role as Captain Barnfather.
 He performs spoken-word pieces in addition to having authored several plays.
-His play Shero: The Livication of Henrietta Vinton Davis won an honorable mention at the 25th Annual Larry Neal Writers' Competition in Washington, D.C. on May 9, 2008.
+His play Shero: The Livication of Henrietta Vinton Davis won an honorable mention at the 25th Annual Larry Neal Writers' Competition in Washington, D.C., on May 9, 2008.

 In 2000, he appeared in the award-winning miniseries The Corner.
 In 2002, he played Wendell "Orlando" Blocker in seven episodes of The Wire.

 LeBouef appeared as Harold Thomas the brother of the main character, Vivien Thomas, in the 2004 HBO movie Something the Lord Made which starred Mos Def.

-From 2003 to 2005, he appeared in three episodes of Law and Order: Criminal Intent, two as the character Detective Edmunds.
+From 2003 to 2005, he appeared in three episodes of Law & Order: Criminal Intent, two as the character Detective Edmunds.

 His portrayal of barbershop owner Tom Taylor in the short film The Doll won him "Best Actor" honors at the San Diego Black Film Festival.